christoph-heinrich/mpv-pointer-event/README.md

 Dragging will emit a start and stop event, as well as a drag event that includes a change in coordinates which can be used for detecting gestures.

-Beware that on Wayland in windowed mode with window dragging enabled (enabled by default) the left mouse button won't detect single-click and long-click events (because of [reasons](https://github.com/mpv-player/mpv/issues/9771#issuecomment-1272605271)).
-They will still work with touch and when in fullscreen or maximized mode.
+Beware that window dragging interferes with gesture detection unless you use `--no-window-dragging`.
+See `ignore_left_single_long_while_window_dragging` option for more information.

 ## Installation